Optimal Dynamic Ancillary Services Provision Based on Local Power Grid Perception: 2 =0.5ex Optimal Dynamic Ancillary Services Provision

 \fontdimen2\font=0.6ex After identifying the grid dynamic equivalent $G(s)$, we now compute the optimal parameter vector $\alpha^\star$ of $T_\mathrm{des}(s,\alpha^\star)$ which ensures an optimal and stable closed-loop performance of the interconnected system in \cref{fig:abstract_setup}.

 The $\alpha^\star$ computation for the closed-loop system in \cref{fig:abstract_setup} can be recast as a system norm (input-output gain) minimization problem as in \cref{fig:optimizaiton_problem}, where we select a suitable performance index to be minimized.
-We translate both the grid dynamic equivalent $G(s)$ and the parametric transfer function matrix $T_\mathrm{des}(s,\alpha)$ into a state-space system representation\footnote{$T_\mathrm{des}(s,\alpha)$ and $G(s)$ can be ensured to be strictly proper by selecting the transfer function structure during grid-code translation \& system identification.}, where the control input of the former is given by the outputs of the latter (i.e., the active and reactive power deviations $\Delta p$ and $\Delta q$).
+We translate both the grid dynamic equivalent $G(s)$ and the parametric transfer function matrix $T_\mathrm{des}(s,\alpha)$ into a state-space system representation, where the control input of the former is given by the outputs of the latter (i.e., the active and reactive power deviations $\Delta p$ and $\Delta q$).
 Moreover, to specify the closed-loop response behavior, we define a weighted performance output $z_\mathrm{p}$ that has to be minimized when subject to some active and reactive power disturbance $ w:=[p_\mathrm{d},q_\mathrm{d}]^\top$.
 Namely, we consider $z_\mathrm{p}$ to be composed of the frequency deviation $\Delta f$, the rate-of-change-of frequency (RoCoF) $\Delta \dot{f}$, and the voltage deviation $\Delta v$, i.e.,

 where $r_{\dot{\mathrm{f}}}, r_\mathrm{f}, r_\mathrm{v}$ are non-negative scalars trading off the relative deviations.
 If desired, further quantities of the closed-loop interconnection can be added to the performance output $z_\mathrm{p}$, e.g., the control efforts $\Delta p$ and $\Delta q$.
 Since the latter, however, are already implicitly limited by the structural constraints on the parameter $\alpha$, we refrain from including them into $z_\mathrm{p}$.